transferwise/pipelinewise/docs/index.rst

 Target (Destination Connectors)
 -------------------------------

-PipelineWise can replicate data into the following destinations:
+PipelineWise can reproduce data into the following destinations:

 .. container:: tile-wrapper